toancqb/Pygame_Projects/Game_of_Life/README.md

 - You have to click and create the lives as you want
 - Then press "SPACE" to begin the circle of Life

+In memories of John Horton Conway, Rest In Peace